 Absolutely.
-It's completely short term and short sighted, it's not helping the poor at all.
+It's completely short term and short-sighted, it's not helping the poor at all.
 It's not giving them anything.
-And if you think about this in in a medium term sense, if you are scrapping this natural resource, which has a lot of benefits for this population that's very poor, then what's going to happen to them over the medium term is that, you know, their living conditions are going to become even worse.
+And if you think about this in a medium-term sense, if you are scrapping this natural resource, which has a lot of benefits for this population that's very poor, then what's going to happen to them over the medium term is that, you know, their living conditions are going to become even worse.

 So yes, Brazil can do whatever it wants with the Amazon, based on its sovereign rights.
 But it’s not one of those classic sovereignty problems in which what’s good for a single country conflicts with what’s good for everyone else.
 The destruction of the Amazon isn’t even good for Brazil.